isovector/talks/quadtrees/talk.md

 - users of libraries
 - writers of libraries

-These roles come with drastically different philosophies.
+These roles come with drastically different approaches.

 ---